frankshearar/Home/Enable-repeatable-package-restore-using-lock-file.md

 ### Project vs. Central lock file

 * If the packages are managed centrally at a solution/repo level, then the lock file will be also generated centrally at the same level as the CPVMF - `packages.props` file.
 * You can also have CPVMF applicable for most projects in a solution/repo [but manage versions separately for a few projects](https://github.com/NuGet/Home/wiki/Centrally-managing-NuGet-package-versions#how-do-i-have-a-given-set-of-package-versions-for-all-the-projects-but-a-different-set-for-a-specific-project) (eg. test projects, legacy projects where the versions requirements do not match with the central version required for most of the projects).
-In such a case the lock file will also be generated per `packages.props` file i.e. a central lock file for the projects that abide by the CPVMF and separate lock files for the rest few projects.
+  * In this case the lock file will also be generated per `packages.props` file i.e. a central lock file for the projects that abide by the CPVMF and separate lock files for the rest few projects.

 #### Nuances - per project lock file